-Students are provided an opportunity to register online well in advance of the beginning of each term's classes using CampusWeb available at my.morningside.edu.
+Students are provided an opportunity to register online well in advance of the beginning of each term's classes using CampusWEB available at my.morningside.edu.
 Students are responsible for checking the online course listings page for information regarding each course and for registering for the appropriate classes.
-If a student is unable to register online during the registration period, the student may still be able to register by calling the Graduate Office if there is still space in the class.
+If a student is unable to register online during the registration period, the student may still be able to register by calling the Graduate Office if there is still space in the class, until the published date of the last day to register.
 No registration is permitted after the published date of the last day to register.